 |University of Colorado Denver||$6,384||Denver||Yes||No||Yes|

 |Colorado State University-Fort Collins||$6,875||Fort Collins||Yes||No||Yes|

 |Colorado Christian University||$18,540||Lakewood||Yes||No||Yes|

 Colorado is home to dozens of top-quality colleges and universities, some with targeted training, and others offering a variety of degree programs.
 Whatever their desired specialties or degree goals, students are often looking for that special blend of a quality education coupled with individualized attention.
-These online schools in Colorado could meet those goals, with enrollments of over 5,000 but fewer than 20 students per professor on average.
-The following four-year, non-profit colleges in Colorado deserve praise for some of the best student-teacher ratios in the state.
+These online schools in Colorado could meet those goals, with fewer than 20 students per professor on average.
+The following four-year, nonprofit colleges in Colorado deserve praise for some of the best student-teacher ratios in the state.

 |Montessori Education Center of the Rockies||20 to 1||16||N/A||Private not-for-profit||Boulder|

 |Colorado State University-Pueblo||18 to 1||7,122||$5,494||Public||Pueblo|